2025 Edinburgh Fringe Festival - Piano Masterworks Recital

 PROGRAMME NOTES

 Mike Nock (b.
-1940) is a jazz pianist and composer of orchestral, instrumental, vocal and electronic works, originally from Christchurch, New Zealand.
+1940), originally from Christchurch, New Zealand is a jazz pianist and composer of orchestral, instrumental, vocal and electronic works.

 “Cartwheels” (2005) is an exuberant, ABA-form piece for solo piano.
 It was published as part of the Firestarter 3 collection of Mike Nock’s piano pieces (Promethean Editions) and recorded by concert-pianist, Michael Houstoun for his album, “Inland”, featuring the music of New Zealand composers.